Rolandisimo/blog/articles/3-am-i-doing-enough.md

 # Am I doing enough?

 Imposter syndrome is a real thing and its not at the same time.
-I imagine most of us have had moments when you start a new job, join a group of people or are somehow tasked with solving a problem because of your expertise, that make you feel inadequate for challenge at hand.
+I imagine most of us have had moments that make you feel inadequate - you start a new job, join a group of people or are somehow tasked with solving a problem because of your expertise.

 I feel like this notion comes from a place of anxiety.
 It in turn comes from fear of not being good enough, of not meeting some expectation, of losing face in front of others.
 Or perhaps out of fear of not meeting your own expectations.

 I started thinking about this after listening to a podcast from [Tim Ferriss where he interviewed Seth Godin](https://tim.blog/2016/02/10/seth-godin/).
-Mr. Godin discusses how such anxiety in his opininon comes from a place of ego.
+Mr. Godin discusses how such anxiety in his opinion comes from a place of ego.
 I find that an interesting thought - Our anxieties come from our ego.

 If you think about what ego is, and this is arguably a broad term for many, then at this moment I'd say it is an immutable image of self.
 Your qualities and experience based on which you decide